liftbridge-io/liftbridge/documentation/concepts.md

 "foo.*".
 Each of these streams will receive a copy of the message as NATS handles this fan-out.

-[@Tyler - pls descibe use case or advise set up on architecture impementatiob for user]
+[@Tyler - pls describe use case or advise on architectural implementation for the user]

 With this in mind, we can scale linearly by adding more nodes to the Liftbridge cluster and creating more streams which will be distributed amongst the